 Myth 4: Forgiving is About the Other Person

-In fact, forgiveness has very little to do with the other person’s actions or words.
+In fact, forgiveness has very little to do with the other person.
 It’s ALL about how you feel inside yourself.
 The act of forgiveness frees you from the toxic stew of ongoing anger and resentment.
 While you recognize the pain you suffered, that pain does not define you.

 You may never feel positive feelings toward your Ex, but you may be able to come to a place of acceptance and neutrality.
 That means that thinking over the past no longer triggers your wrath.
-In fact, forgiveness opens you up to getting in touch with the good that came out of your situation.
+In fact, forgiveness opens you up to acknowledging the good that came out of your situation.

 A Path to Forgiveness